 All food and drink have a cultural context whether it comes from a religious ritual or otherwise.
 That being said. . .

 . . . the history of drinking in Los Angeles starts with wine from the California Missions

 The Native Californian Indians had never tasted alcohol until the Spaniards arrived with their Franciscan priests who built the 21 missions laced between San Diego and Sonoma.

 The first wine was produced in California from Spanish grapes at the San Juan Capistrano Mission in 1778 for religious ceremonies.
 Spain didn’t want the inhabitants of Baja and Alta California to outdo them in winemaking and only sent over its worst grapes, banning the rest from import.
 They hybridized at the San Gabriel and San Fernando Missions and became known as “Mission Grapes.”
 Even though the missionaries produced the wine expressly for religious purposes, they sold a good deal of it.

 Seen on a placard at the San Fernando Mission:

 Grape Vines originally from Spain via Baja, California were planted at this mission in the year 1797.
 By 1832, 32,000 vines were bearing a large bluish-black grape.
 The red wine was similar to Claret.

 Grapes were brought in by ox-cart and dumped into a large vat.
-There they were pressed by foot.
+There they were pressed on foot.
 Juice from the pipe at the base of the vat was stored in ox-hides in the cellar.

 The wine was used: